-We’ve thoroughly researched all the best 8 person tents currently on the market and have narrowed it down to the six top picks below.
+We’ve thoroughly researched and tested all the best 8 person tents currently on the market and have narrowed it down to the six top picks below.
 They are all highly rated, quality tents, and are made by great brands that are well-known in the outdoor industry.
-We’ve selected a wide variety of individual design aspects, including layout, varying amounts of ventilation, different options for sleeping arrangements, and even an outside-the-box option that doesn’t use any traditional tent poles.

 The tent is actually shaped like a rectangle, where the depth is 8 ft. and the width is 14 ft., which then splits into two rooms with a removable room divider.
 This leaves each room being 7 x 8 feet.